 “[The quote] was something that I had heard from a couple of friends in Japan during my visit there in January 1985, to see the new Godzilla film.
 This was well before I was fortunate enough to meet Mr. Ifukube, so it was not something I got first-hand.
 When I used it, I qualified it as something he was rumored to have said.
 It was certainly an amusing way to explain his absence from this film.
 Not having met him at the time, I couldn’t say if he had a wry sense of humor and said this as a way to dismiss the endless badgering from Toho’s people who were asking him to work on Godzilla again.
 It seemed believable in that vein, but I never took that statement terribly seriously.
 By chance, during a recent trip to Japan, I happened to run into one of the people who I heard this from, and he told me that “it was just a joke.”
 Given the way this rumor has sort of morphed into something quoted as fact in some circles, I now regret that I used it at all in the article.”

-For even though Ed Godziszewski clarified the status of “I do not write music for 80-meter monsters!” as a rumor in Issue #7 of Japanese Giants, some of us who’ve passed it along in the decades since have forgotten to repeat his use of that wonderful word “rumored” (or at least utilize members of its kin, such as “alleged”).
-Alas, the subsequent circulation of this infamous quote merely exemplifies what sometimes happens in distributing the research of others, especially when the finding in question sounds so juicy: a rumor initially clarified as a rumor, eventually repeated and repeated and repeated until it began transmuting into a “fact.”
+And there we have it.
+Even though Godziszewski, from the start, unambiguously classified “I do not write music for 80-meter monsters!” as a rumor in Issue #7 of Japanese Giants, some of us who’ve passed the story along in the decades since have forgotten to repeat said clarification.
+The subsequent circulation of this infamous quote merely exemplifies what sometimes happens in distributing the research of others: a rumor initially clarified as a rumor, eventually repeated and repeated and repeated until it began transmuting into a “fact.”
 A mistake on our part since the “fact” ended up being “just a joke.”

 As for Ifukube’s not taking part in the 1984 film: that, too, can be explained with postulations far more plausible than an upsurge in Godzilla’s height.
 To gain insight into what Ifukube was up to at the time of this film, I consulted Erik Homenick, webmaster of akiraifukube.org, who explicated with the following: